w3f/polkadot-wiki/docs/general/glossary.md

 ## Collations

-Parachain blocks or candidates that are being proposed to the
+Parachain blocks or candidates that are being proposed to the Relay Chain validators.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} relay chain validators.
 More specifically, a collation is a [data structure](https://spec.polkadot.network/#defn-collation) which contains the proposed parachain candidate, including an optional validation parachain Runtime update and upward messages.